 I love the opportunity to learn new skills and to strengthen old ones.
 Learning is fun, and working on software requires a lot of learning.
 So, transitively, working on software is fun.

-Of the roles that I can play, I feel most confident in my abilities to build and improve web applications as a software engineer.
-I'm especially comfortable coding on the frontend in JavaScript/TypeScript with React, as well as on the backend in Python.
-Over my career, though, I have come to appreciate that software is primarily about people, not just the technical challenge.
-It's built for people, by people, and people are often driven by desire, fear, joy, pain, and other emotions.
-So I strive to empathize with my team and my users, and to remember that software is not about the computer, but about us.
+Most importantly, though, I have come to appreciate that software is primarily about people and what drives them.
+Businesses are built for people, by people, and people are driven by desire, fear, joy, pain, frustration, and any number of other emotions.
+So I strive to empathize with my team and our users, and to remember that software is not about the computer, but about us.

 If you'd like to get in touch with me, feel free to